 Note that Club Meetings are normally held on the third Wednesday of each month except in December when the Annual Meeting and social event/dinner is scheduled.

 Unless otherwise advertised here, our Club's meetings will be held at the St. George Community Building.
 The Community Building is located at the far southwest corner of Washington County's Gayle M. & Mary Aldred Senior Citizens Center property which is located at 245 North 200 West, St. George, Utah.

-Please note: It normally take about 5 to 7 days from your exam date for the ARRL-VEC office in Newington, CT to receive the exam packet and process your license information into the FCC database.
+Please note: It normally can take about 10 days from your exam date for the ARRL-VEC office in Newington, CT to receive the exam packet and process your license information into the FCC database.
 As soon as that occurs, and you are assigned an FCC callsign, the table above will be updated to list the callsign assigned by the FCC and provide a link to your current FCC information.
-You should receive your "hard-copy" orginal frameable and wallet-sized copy of your license in the mail from the FCC in approximately 2 weeks.
+You should receive your "hard-copy" orginal frameable and wallet-sized copy of your license in the mail from the FCC in approximately 2-3 weeks.

 Check the Status of Your New or Upgraded Ham License

-This helpful search page can be found at this link: http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp
+The FCC Amateur Radio search page is at this link: http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp

 |Next Meeting of the Club's

 of Directors is on October 2nd

 The Dixie Amateur Radio Club, Inc. has a Board of Directors.
 At Board meetings the Board makes decisions on expenditures, plans for upcoming monthly club meetings, special events, activities, etc.

 See the Club Board page using the link directly below for information on the meeting location.